SunilKuYadav/react-practice/README.md

 # react-practice
-This repository contain practice code example of react
+This repository contain practice code examples of react